rancher/terraform-provider-rancher2/website/docs/r/authConfigGithub.html.markdown

 Provides a Rancher v2 Auth Config Github resource.
 This can be used to configure and enable Auth Config Github for rancher v2 rke clusters and retrieve their information.

+Beside local, just one auth config provider could be enabled at once.

 ## Example Usage

 ```hcl